 Whenever a party to a contract fails to uphold its promises, a breach of contract has occurred.
-Or when one party makes it clear they do not intend on fulfilling its promises, or does something to prohibit another party from fulfilling its promises.
+Breach can also be anticipatory, often called repudiation, when one party makes it clear they do not intend on fulfilling a contract’s promises or does something to prohibit another party from performing.
 Breach of contract can occur with employment contracts and non-compete agreements, insurance contracts, partnership agreements, wills and trusts, purchase agreements, sales contracts, and shareholder agreements, among others.

 Texas law recognizes a claim for breach of contract.
 The elements of a breach of contract claim are: 1) existence of a valid contract; 2) performance or tendered performance by the plaintiff; 3) breach by the defendant; and 4) damages sustained by the plaintiff as a result of that breach.

-Breach of contract can have severe consequences for businesses.
+Contractual breaches can have severe consequences for businesses.
 Understanding your rights and obligations after a breach is important.
-Parties often unintentionally waive their rights, or fail to take proper steps to preserve their claims for damages.
+Parties often unintentionally waive their rights or fail to take proper steps to preserve their claims for damages.

 Baroid Equipment, Inc. v.
 Odeco Drilling, Inc., 184 S.W.3d 1, 17 (Tex.App.-Houston [1st Dist.]
 2005, pet. denied)